 If you are having twins or more your choices are just the same.
 Because of the extensive health benefits for both mother and baby, breastfeeding or giving breast milk is the healthiest way for a mother to feed her baby(s).

-Our Women and Children’s unit is actively engaged in the UNICEF Baby Friendly Initiative UK accreditation process and have recently passed the first stage.
+We are engaged in the Unicef Baby Friendly Initiative UK accreditation process.
 Our breastfeeding training, advice and support are in line with the Baby Friendly Initiative Standards.

 When your baby is born you will be supported in your chosen method of feeding.

-If you have chosen to formula feed from 29th June 2015 Ormskirk Hospital maternity wards will no longer provide infant formula.
+We do not provide formula feed.
 This means that you will need to bring in your own chosen brand of First Stage infant formula.
-Please see important Formula feeding Information here.